mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ### Actions

 - Actions are RDD operations that produce non-RDD values and can be thought as any RDD operation that returns a value of any type but RDD.
+Typically you call a action when you want a result.

-**A note about DAG**.
+**A note about DAG and Lineage**.
+- When an RDD is created, it just holds Metadata and not the results.
+The metadata of an RDD is composed of its transformation and its parent RDD.
+Using the metadata information, it is possible to recursively follow the ***lineage*** untill you get to the RDD that loads the data on disk and what transformaiton sequence led to the RDD creation.
+This tranformation are only executed when the results are desired during an **action**.

  In this example reduce by Key val -> is dependant on count -> is dependant on allwords -> is dependant on words -> is dependant on "word_count.txt".
 In spark this is called a **Lineage** and is an example of a direct acyclic graph (DAG) which is maintained by Spark Context.

 ## Spark Ecosystem